Mhopkinsinc/NHL94SNESVault/README.md

 - Discussions
     - Use the Discussions Tab for Q & A or share info regarding NHL 94' for SNES

-- Create an Issue in Github
+- Create an Issue using the Issues Tab
-    - Request New Hack
+    - Request a New Hack
     - Request Porting a GENS hack to SNES
     - Report Existing Bug in the game

 - Interested in tweaking things?
 Start by forking the project, then branch out from the issue you've pinpointed to initiate your modifications.
     - Create a pull request for review